 Another strategy is to not return the leg at all.
 This might be used if you intend to either kick a second time (since the leg is now cocked and ready to strike again) or when you intend to move in a different direction following the kick.
 If you intend to move forward then all you need do is lower the kicking let to the floor (perhaps toward angle seven) so that your center is pointed toward your opponent’s mother line.

 The Wheel Kick is much like the Mawashi Geri except that the knee initially moves directly toward your opponent (local angle 1) rather than off to the side.
 It looks initially like a Mae Geri (and can be used to fool an opponent) but then the pedestal leg rotates as in Mawashi Geri and the knee swings over until the shin is parallel with the floor at which point the knee joint extends the lower leg toward the target.

-There is a sense of whiplash that can be associated with delivery of the kick.
-The abrupt rotation from forward facing to rotational delivery is rapid and can therefore be quite powerful.
+There is a sense of whiplash that can be associated with the delivery of the kick.
+The abrupt rotation from forward-facing to rotational delivery is rapid and can, therefore, be quite powerful.
 You need to rely on good foot rotation methods to make this work well.
 This is a powerful kick that can be delivered quickly.
 It has the added benefit of masking your true intentions from an opponent.

 Of course, the leg could remain suspended in the air to deliver a second kick.
 Students practice such kicking sequences in subsequent belt rankings.

 The Slicing Kick might best be described as a cross between a Knife Edge Kick and a Mawashi Geri.
 As the knee comes forward the foot is extended into knife edge position and the edge of the foot is allowed to slice into and along the target area.
 The most common target is the thigh where the kick attempts to compress and injure muscle tissue between your foot and the opponent’s thigh bone.